2laJ2/SwordMasters/README.md

 Any user can see all the decks created.
 Only teachers are able to create and remove decks, but may not remove decks that another teacher has created.
 Only teachers are able to add new persons or events to the database.

-Making modifications to the existing events is not yet possible.
-This feature will likely be added to the final version.
+Making modifications to the existing events or card decks is not possible.
+Removing existing persons or events from the database is not possible.